 In practice the target population which can be covered will differ in certain respects from the above as a result of the manner in which the longitudinal sample is constructed.
 The longitudinal component of EU-SILC will comprise one or more panels.
 Each panel will begin with the selection of an initial sample representing the target population at the time of its selection, in the same way as the cross-sectional survey.
 This initial sample is then followed-up over time (for a minimum of duration of 4 years; or the duration may be longer or indefinite depending upon the design adopted in the country), according to specified tracing rules defined below.
-The objective of the tracing rules is to reflect in the initial sample any changes in the target population and to follow-up individuals over time.
-The sample for the EU-SILC longitudinal component at any given time (year) will in general consist of (i) follow-up of the initial sample(s) selected at earlier times, plus (ii) any new 'initial sample' selected at the time concerned.
+The objective of the tracing rules is to reflect in the initial sample for the EU-SILC longitudinal component at any given time (year) will in general consist of (i) follow-up of the initial sample(s) selected at earlier times, plus (ii) any new 'initial sample' selected at the time concerned.
 The latter covers 'rotational designs', as well as any supplements which may be added to the sample from time to time to compensate for panel attrition.